EldritchJS/pyIFD/pdocs/pyIFD/CAGI.md

 `mat2gray(A)`
-:   Fill me in please.
+:   Converts matrix to have values from 0-1.

     Args:
-        A:
+        A: Input matrix.

     Returns:
-        A/A.max():
+        Gray matrix with values from 0-1.

     Todos:
         * Fill this in with proper summary